-Topics I’ve covered include programming, animation, game design, video & sound editing, soldering in many forms, sensors, actuators, microcontrollers and wireless networks, as well as other overarching educational & technological skills.
-The National Center for OpenSource & Education presented my free educational material at the FOSSEd & OSCON conferences in 2011.
-The first Educational Outreach Coordinator at SparkFun Electronics, I was teaching prior to the formation of the Department of Education & co-founded the department.
-While at SparkFun I created the content for & led the twelve primary classes, grew the department from a size of two people to a size of eight, led one of the first teams in the US to teach microcontrollers in a public elementary school, copiloted SparkFun Education’s National Tour offering workshops to organizations and schools across the nation, created multiple lines of educational hardware products, hosted multiple international contacts & led an Arduino class attended by 150 professionals at the first Make a MakerSpace, as produced by Artisan’s Asylum and Maker Media in January of 2013.
+Robotics, programming, animation, game design, video & sound editing, soldering in many forms, sensors, actuators, microcontrollers and wireless networks, as well as tech ed professional development.
+I created the content & led the first twelve classes at SparkFun Electronics, started the SFE education department, led one of the first teams in the US to teach microcontrollers in a public elementary school, copiloted SFE’s National Tour offering workshops to organizations and schools across the nation, created multiple lines of educational products, hosted multiple international contacts & led an Arduino class attended by 150 professionals at the first Make a MakerSpace in January of 2013.
 In 2014 I worked with Ugandan technology educators Fundi Bots to help establish the first public African branded technology education “space” called a Fundi Space.
-During this time I trained educators, managed a team doing curriculum creation, conducted more than thirty workshops, led a successful international Research & Development team of eight in creating electronic farm automation solutions as well as prototyping multiple other product lines for clients.
+During this time I trained educators, managed a team doing curriculum creation, conducted more than thirty workshops, led an international Research & Development team in creating electronic farm automation solutions as well as prototyping multiple other product lines for clients.
 I have been returning annually (as life allows) ever since to teach camps as well as level up educators and engineers.
 In 2019 & 2020 I led a team creating art installations for the largest four day music festival in East Africa as well as working with a blind educator to provide a robotics system to teach the blind and sight impaired.

 An eternal student & often teacher, I’ve founded a few companies while not traveling & teaching: